Geometrical sets with forbidden configurations: Configurations on the sphere

 Even when the configuration we are considering is contractible, however, there is no easy relationship between the independence densities of its distinct dilates.
-We will then start with the following reassuring lemma, which in a sense assures us the results we wish to obtain aren't true for only trivial reasons.
+We will then start with the following reassuring lemma, which in a sense assures us the results we will eventually obtain are not true for only trivial reasons.

-\begin{lem} For any fixed contractible configuration $P \subset S^d$, we have that
+\begin{lem} For any fixed contractible configuration $P \subset \S^d$, we have that

 \end{lem}